justlask/CodeWars/README.md

 # CodeWars
-a repo to keep track of the code wars kata's I've completed.
+a repo to keep track of the code wars katas I've completed.